-The MOHOKARE Local Municipality endeavours to upgrade the existing raw water pumpstation and to construct a recovery dam for the Viljoenskroon / Rammulotsi raw water source located at the Renoster River.
+The MOHOKARE Local Municipality endeavours to complete the construction of the Rouxville/Roleleathunya Water treatment works.

-In addition, the Municipality would also like to develop three boreholes close to Viljoenskroon / Rammulotsi in order to augment the water supply.
-The borehole water will have to be treated in order to make it safe for human consumption.

 PS 2 DESCRIPTION OF SITE AND ACCESS

-The sites are accessible from provincial roads P15/1 and P15/2 from Kroonstad to Klerksdorp in the North West Province extend through the area from north to south.
-The Water Treatment Works are located north of the town next the Renoster River.
+The sites are accessible from national roads N6 and the provincial road R26 from Bloemfontein and Zastron in the Free State Province extend through the area from north to south.
+The Water Treatment Works are located north-east of the town next the Kalkoenkraans Dam.

 The Contractor must note that no additional payment will be made for the construction of temporary access roads to the construction site, borrow-areas or to the spoil sites, except for payment made under payment item 8.3.2.2 of SABS 1200 A.

 The Contractor shall be held responsible to clear any spillage caused by his activities on or near any roads, by whatever means necessary, within 24 hours after such spillage has occurred.
 No additional payment will be made for the clearance of spillage and all relevant costs will be deemed to be covered under the relevant items.